aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

-# Guidance for Automated Querying of Amazon S3 Logs
+# Guidance for Automated Querying of Amazon S3 Logs with Amazon Athena